 The most promising aspect of algae biofuel stems from its yield.
 When compared to other biofuel producers, algae's fuel yield per harvested acre is over 500 times greater than that of corn.

 The following chart compares commonly used biofuel crops on several important factors.

-Figure 1: Food and oil price indices (based on information found at www.fao.org and www. indexmundi.com)
+Table 1: Comparison of biofuel crops (based on information found at: algaefuel.org and c1gas2org.wpengine.netdna-cdn.com)